ydsingh/alexa/labs/CLI/cli-task-1.md

  **Links:**
  [Familiarize yourself with some of the CLI features](https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html).

- **Installation Troubleshooting Tips:**
+ ## Troubleshooting Tips

  **1. When I run the npm install, I'm getting a bunch of errors that have something to do with permissions to write to `file/folder/here/`.
 What should I do?**

    Try elevating your user priveleges to the super user.
 Run the following command: `sudo npm install -g ask-cli`

    If that doesn't work, try changing the ownership to the local folder.
 Run the following command:
    `sudo chown -R $USER /usr/local` and then retry `sudo npm install -g ask-cli`

    **Note:** You will be asked for an adminstrator password in the terminal.

  **2. I'm running into strange python errors.**

    Try uninstalling the ask-cli package and reinstalling.

    To uninstall: `npm uninstall -g ask-cli`

    To install: `npm install-g ask-cli`

    PS.
 Thanks, [Joe](@JLKoszerak) for the tip!